galaxyAbstractor/FireCoin/readme.rst

 Changelog
 =======
+* 31 May, 2011: Made the donate dialog an actual dialog.
+Added possibility to add a message as a meta
 * 29 May, 2011: Settings function done.
 * 28 May, 2011: Started implementing save settings function
 * 22 May, 2011: Donation dialog done.
 Settings dialog done.